 The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and development of its resource properties and maximize shareholder returns.
-The Company satisfies its capital requirements through careful management of its cash resources and by utilizing bank indebtedness or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-As at August 31, 2011, the Company had no bank debt.
+The Company satisfies its capital requirements through management of its cash resources and by utilizing bank indebtedness or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
+As at November 30, 2011, the Company had no bank debt.

 Management reviews its capital management approach on an ongoing basis.
-There were no changes in the Company's approach to capital management during the six-month period ended August 31, 2011.
+There were no significant changes in the Company's approach to capital management during the nine-month period ended November 30, 2011.
+However, the Company has added Christopher Hill, a seasoned financial, treasury and accounting professional, to its Board of Directors.
+Mr. Hill is also the Chair of the Audit Committee.
 The Company is not subject to externally imposed capital requirements.